thiswillbeyourgithub/autopassad/README.md

 - Uses OCR to extract text from screenshots
 - Fuzzy text matching to detect "continue" text
 - Automatic mouse clicking when text is found
-- Cross-platform support (Linux, macOS, Windows)
+- Cross-platform support (tested on Linux and macOS, not on Windows)
 - Configurable parameters via command line

 ## Requirements